andy-lawler-sbg/Expo-Bare-Minimum/README.md

 To run Detox tests simply open two terminals in the root folder.
 Then:

-- Run `npx expo run:ios` in one terminal to start the app.
+- Run `npx expo run:ios` OR `npx expo run:android` in one terminal to start the app.
 - Run `npm run detox-ios-debug` in the other terminal.
 This script then runs all ios scripts in a debug environment and stores any failing tests as screenshots in `./artifacts/ios-debug`.
-The same works for release. `npm run detox-ios-release`.
+The same works for release. `npm run detox-ios-release` and also for android eg: `npm run detox-android-debug` etc...

-**Note: Ensure iPhone 14 Pro simulator is open, the detoxrc is expecting this device for iOS**
+**Note: If you have different Simulators/AVD setup edit the .detoxrc file to specify that.
+Currently we expect iPhone 14 Pro & Pixel 4 to be open.**